HavitOngit/VideoRecall/README.md

 Try the functionality instantly in your browser here:

-Seek around, then use Ctrl+Z / Ctrl+Y to experience undo / redo without installing the extension first.

 <a href="https://videorecall.pages.dev/" target="_blank">
 	<img src="site/public/site-image.png" alt="Open Live In-Browser Demo" width="720" />
 </a>

+Seek around, then use Ctrl+Z / Ctrl+Y to experience undo / redo without installing the extension.

 > Click the image to open the zero‑install live demo.